FAQ

 How do I get started?

-What asset types are supported?
+What artifact types are supported?

 Markdown, HTML, code (with syntax highlighting), JSON (interactive tree view), plain text, images, and PDFs.
 Each type gets a purpose-built viewer.